Symbol-Level Precoding Through the Lens of Zero Forcing and Vector Perturbation

-We propose a suboptimal, but computationally more efficient, alternative of the above SLP design.
-Specifically we follow the same AM procedure as in the preceding subsection, but we pre-fix the half inter-symbol spacing vector $\bd$ as $\bd = \balpha_c$---the same choice as the ZF scheme~\eqref{eq:ZF}.
-The minimization of the TTP over $(\bd,\bU)$ in~\eqref{eq:TTP_nophase}, with $\bd = \balpha_c$, is then decoupled into
+We study a suboptimal, but computationally efficient, alternative of the above SLP design.
+Specifically we follow the same AM method as in~\eqref{eq:AM}, but we prefix the constellation range as $\bd = \balpha_c$.
+There are two reasons for this.
+First, if we prefix the constellation range $\bd$, the TTP minimization problem in \eqref{eq:AM2}, or \eqref{eq:TTP_nophase}, will be decoupled into a multitude of per-symbol-time TTP minimization problems

+which are computationally much easier to solve than Problem~\eqref{eq:TTP_nophase}.
+Second, by observing the objective function of \eqref{eq:szf_tp_pro}, it seems that reducing the constellation range $\bd$ should reduce the power.
+This intuition drove us to choose the smallest, $\bd = \balpha_c$.
+We support our intuition by the following result. \begin{Fact} Consider the TTP minimization problem~\eqref{eq:TTP_recap} with the symbol perturbation $\bU$ prefixed as $\bU = \bzero$.
+Suppose that Assumptions \ref{Asm2}--\ref{Asm4} hold.
+Then an optimal solution to the aforementioned problem is $\bm d = \bm \alpha_c$, $\bvarphi = \bone$; the corresponding SLP is the ZF scheme in~\eqref{eq:ZF}. \end{Fact}

+The proof of Fact~\ref{fac:zf} is relegated to Appendix~\ref{app:factzf_proof}.
+While we are unable to prove similar results when the symbol perturbations $\bU$ are present, Fact~\ref{fac:zf} gives us the insight that $\bd = \balpha_c$ may be a reasonable choice.